Murphy Oil Corporation (MUR): History, Ownership, Mission, How It Works & Makes Money

 Year established

-The roots trace back to 1907 with Charles H. Murphy Sr.'s ventures in lumber and banking, but the shift to oil began decisively when his son, Charles H. Murphy Jr., led the company into oil exploration following discoveries in the 1930s.
-Murphy Oil Corporation was formally incorporated in 1950.
+While the family's business roots trace back to 1907 with Charles H. Murphy Sr.'s ventures in lumber and banking, the company was formally incorporated as Murphy Corporation in 1950.

 Original location